 What is age discrimination?

-Age discrimination is when someone treats you unfairly or bullies you because of your age or the age they think you are.
+Age discrimination is when someone treats you unfairly, including bullying you, because of your age or the age they think you are.

 You might experience discrimination at any age.

 Examples of age discrimination

 - A manager making choices around redundancy, or forcing someone to retire, because of their age.